ijt/xylem/doc/rosdep2_api.rst

 .. _python_api:

-rosdep2 Python API
+xylem2 Python API
 ==================

-.. module:: rosdep2
+.. module:: xylem2

-**Experimental**: the rosdep2 Python library is still unstable.
+**Experimental**: the xylem2 Python library is still unstable.

-The :mod:`rosdep` Python module supports both the `rosdep` command-line tool as well as libraries that wish to use rosdep data files to resolve dependencies.
+The :mod:`xylem` Python module supports both the `xylem` command-line tool as well as libraries that wish to use xylem data files to resolve dependencies.

-As a developer, you may wish to extend :mod:`rosdep` to add new OS platforms or package managers.
+As a developer, you may wish to extend :mod:`xylem` to add new OS platforms or package managers.
 Platforms are specified by registering information on the :class:`InstallerContext`.
 Package managers generally extend the :class:`PackageManagerInstaller` implementation.